csteamengine/RPi-Quadcopter/README.md

     $sudo ./sixpair

+If this is successful, it will return something like this:
+		Current Bluetooth master: 00:10:60:57:15:C7
+ 		Setting master bd_addr to: 00:10:60:57:15:C7

 If no controller is connected, a message will pop up saying "No controller found on USB busses".
 In my experience I only     needed to run the sudo ./sixpair command once for each controller, as long as you haven't reset it.
 Now run the following 		to download sixad, the controller manager.

     $wget http://sourceforge.net/projects/qtsixa/files/QtSixA%201.5.1/QtSixA-1.5.1-src.tar.gz
     $sudo tar xfvz QtSixA-1.5.1-src.tar.gz